Before my child was even born, my husband and I were researching on every childcare option there was and visiting them one by one.

 I interviewed one babysitter found via the Find a Nanny page.
 She initially quoted me $1,000 a month to take care of the baby, but I managed to negotiate it to $800 a month.
 In the end, I didn’t go with her because I found a suitable childcare near to my home with a comparable price.

-Average cost of baby sitters in Singapore: About $500 to $900 a month for 10-12 hours a day, 5-5.5 days a week at your house.
+Average cost of baby sitters in Singapore: From $700 a month for 10-12 hours a day, 5-5.5 days a week at your house.
 Price may be negotiated lower if you drop your kid off at the babysitter’s and are open to her looking after other kids at the same time.